 See the HyJavaImages product page or view a HyJavaImages demonstration Java web application.

-A commercial or free Non-commercial license is required to use the Highcharts JavaScript charting library.
+To render Highcharts charts, a commercial or free Non-commercial license is required for the Highcharts JavaScript library.

-A commercial or free Non-commercial license is required to use the Highcharts Stock JavaScript charting library.
+To render Highcharts Stock charts, a commercial or free Non-commercial license is required for the Highcharts Stock JavaScript library.

 Please refer to Highcharts license page for further details.

-ApexCharts is an open-source project licensed under MIT and is free to use in commercial applications.
+The ApexCharts JavaScript library is an open-source project licensed under MIT and is free to use in commercial applications.

 We support both the Highcharts and Highcharts Stock products.